ottowayi/pycomm3/README.rst

 ``pycomm3`` is a Python 3 fork of `pycomm`_, which is a native python library for communicating with PLCs using Ethernet/IP.
 The initial Python 3 translation was done in this fork_, this library seeks to continue and expand upon the great work done by the original ``pycomm`` developers.
-This library supports Ethernet/IP communications with Allen-Bradley Control/Compact Logix and Micro800 PLCs. `pycomm`_ has support for SLC and MicroLogix
-PLCs, but they have not been ported yet.
-The module still exists in the package, but is broken and will raise a NotImplementedError on import.  `pylogix`_ is another library with similar features (including Python 2 support), thank you to them for their hard work as well.
-Referencing `pylogix`_ code was a big help in implementing some features missing from `pycomm`_.
+`pylogix`_ is another library with similar features (including Python 2 support) for ControlLogix and CompactLogix PLCs.
-This library is only supported on Python 3.6.1 and up.
+Referencing ``pylogix`` code was a big help in implementing some features missing from ``pycomm``.
+This library is supported on Python 3.6.1 and newer.

+This library contains 3 drivers:

+LogixDriver
+    This is the main driver for this library, it supports ControlLogix, CompactLogix, and Micro800 PLCs.

+SLCDriver
+    **New in version 0.10.0**

+    This driver can be used for reading/writing data files in SLC 500 or MicroLogix PLCs.
+This driver is an update to the original pycomm SLC driver with some minor changes to make it similar to the LogixDriver.
+Some of the more advanced or automatic features are not supported.
+Even though this driver was newly added, it's considered legacy and it's development will be on a limited basis.

+CIPDriver
+    This is the base class for the other two drivers, it handles some common shared services.
+It can also be used for generic CIP messaging to other non-PLC devices.

 .. _pycomm: https://github.com/ruscito/pycomm